megha20april/.NET-stuff/HTTP.md

 ### 🟢 3. **PUT**

 * Used to **replace** an existing resource completely.
+* It replaces the whole resource, and thus we have to send the entire object.
 * Sends data in the **body**.
-* Not cached or bookmarked.
+* Not cached or bookmarked because of same reasons as POST.
 * **Idempotent**: sending the same PUT request twice has the same effect.

 ---